 Anchorage offers a variety of advantages to businesses that locate here.
 From our prime location globally, to our stable economy and low taxation, businesses from a variety of industries will find the economic climate here to be just right for their bottom line.
 Additionally, due to the nature of our economy, Anchorage has weathered the recent economic downturn better than just about any state in the nation.
 Our employment remains strong, our housing market is growing and our workforce is motivated, educated and ready to provide the labor you need to find success here in the Great Land.
 The following sections are just a few of the advantages that make Anchorage such a great place to do business.
 For the full Economic Profile on Anchorage, CLICK HERE.

-Anchorage is strategically located just 9.5 hours from 90% of the industrialized world.
+Anchorage is strategically located just 9.5 hours from 90 percent of the industrialized world.
 Alaska’s strategic location in the Arctic Circle enables carriers to significantly increase cargo volume and revenue on flights from Asia to the United States by refueling in Anchorage.
 Add that logistical advantage to the unique federal cargo transfer exemptions that Alaska enjoys and you have a powerful tool for international trade.
 These factors are the reason the Ted Stevens Anchorage International Airport is second in the Western Hemisphere for landed weight of cargo aircraft and sixth in the world for cargo throughput with 500 wide body landings per week.
-For more information, visit Ted Stevens Anchorage International Airport website.
+For more information on the Ted Stevens Anchorage International Airport, CLICK HERE.

 The Alaska Railroad is an independent corporation owned by the State of Alaska.
 It is mandated to be self-sustaining and responsible for all legal and financial obligations.
 While the railroad doesn’t currently connect to the Lower 48 directly, it feeds into the Port of Whittier, the Port of Anchorage and the Airport serving as an important conduit for fuel, resources and cargo.
 The Alaska railroad carries an average of 6.33 million tons of cargo each year on its 1,381 freight cars in addition to the 400,000+ passengers it carries.
 For more information on the Alaska Railroad, CLICK HERE.

 The State of Alaska does not have a sales, inventory, gross receipts or personal income tax.
-The State does collect a Corporate Income Tax which is graduated from 1% of net income for income below $10,000 up to 9.4% of net income for income above $90,000.
+The state does collect a Corporate Income Tax, which is graduated from 0 percent of taxable income for income below $25,000 up to 9.4 percent of net income for income above $222,000.
 This tax only applies to the net taxable income allocated and apportioned to the state.
 For more information on Alaska’s corporate income tax, CLICK HERE.

 - Mining/Exploration Credits – The Alaska Exploration Incentives Act allows a deduction of up to $20 million of qualified costs including personnel, transportation, fuel, camp, communications, geochemical, geophysical and contractual expenses for new mines.
 The enabling legislation allows for 100% credit for eligible exploration costs against future mining license tax, corporate tax and royalties on production.
 Credits are limited to no more than 50% of the taxes or royalties due to the state in any given year and must be claimed within 15 years of beginning production.